-There are many products I can purchase from the shops within walking distance, or I can click and buy online.
+There are many products I can purchase from shops within walking distance, or I can click and buy online.

 We love that our main street has a bookstore and sports shop, and I gladly bought gifts there recently that I could have purchased online for a bit less.
-I know our local shopkeepers by name, I value their expertise when I’m looking for advice, and I’m glad to vote with my dollars in support of them and a future that includes a vibrant downtown for our small town.
+I know our local shopkeepers by name, I value their expertise when I’m looking for advice, and I’m glad to vote with my dollars to support them and a future that includes a vibrant downtown for our small town.

 These are my choices and my values.

 With your dollars, you get to express your values.

 What are the services, products, and businesses that reflect the future you want to see?
 Vote for them!
 They thrive with votes, they perish without them.
 Be part of the future you want to see and exercise your votes wisely.

 This idea of spending according to our values is a core part of our work here at Tiller.